The ties to Midland University run nearly 80 years for members of the Johnson/Bartek/Langemeier/Osborne families.

 Created initially by a gift from St. Paul's Lutheran Church, Grand Island, Neb., to honor the Rev. John D. Russell, this scholarship provides annual assistance to students considering the possibility of attending seminary and preparing for ordained ministry.

 Established by the Sagers, loyal alumni and longtime friends of the university, this scholarship was created for the purpose of assisting one or more Midland students from a farming community or small town with less than 3,500 population in Nebraska or one of the neighboring states.
-Preferences is given to a nursing student, by may be awarded to a student who is active in the music department.
+Preference is given to a nursing student, but may be awarded to a student who is active in the music department.
 The recipient should be in the upper 25% of the high school graduating class.

 This scholarship is awarded each year to one or more worthy and deserving student(s) and may be renewed for succeeding years.